 You may receive a notice from U.S. Citizenship and Immigration Services (USCIS) that says it denied your employment-based green card application.
 If so, it means that a USCIS officer considered your application but decided that you don’t qualify to receive a green card.
 You may not have met eligibility requirements under immigration law.

 USCIS will send you an official notice explaining why it denied your application.
 But it will not return your fees, and you won’t receive an employment-based green card or lawful permanent resident status.

 Having your green card denied after a long wait may seem like the end of the road, but that’s not always the case.
 The next step is determining the reason USCIS decided you are ineligible to receive a green card.
 Once you know the reason, you can decide how to move forward.

 You may consider getting legal assistance to appeal the denial of your employment-based application.
-Appeals are complicate, so if you want legal advice, we can help you find an attorney for a free consultation.

 Where in the Employment-Based Green Card Application Process Might I See “Case Denied” as My Status?